 Use this section of your remote team meeting to share company announcements, changes, and industry trends that everyone on the team should be aware of.
 While it is true that this section of the meeting shouldn’t take longer than 5-10 minutes, it’s important to include it in your weekly team meeting agenda.

-Pro Tip: In the book Resilient Management, Lara Hogan argues that managers consistently overestimate their teammates’ ability to ascertain context.
-And that’s why you should communicate important updates – like the context for a big roadmap upheaval, a staffing change, or anything else that involves managing emotions – at your weekly team meetings.
+In the book Resilient Management, Lara Hogan argues that managers consistently overestimate their teammates’ ability to ascertain context.
+That’s why you should communicate important updates – like the context for a big roadmap upheaval, a staffing change, or anything else that involves managing emotions – at your weekly team meetings.

-One of the most important benefits of team meetings is that they help you ensure that the team is aligned.
-That’s why you should use your weekly team meetings to review key metrics, dashboards, and the team’s progress on their overall goals.
+One of the key benefits of team meetings is that they help you ensure that the team is aligned.
+That’s why you should use your remote team meetings to review key metrics, dashboards, and the team’s progress on their overall goals.
 As Steven Sinofsky, a board partner at Andreessen Horowitz argues:

 Once the planning section is done and you have assigned all the tasks, it’s important to ask the team if they see (or can predict) any factors that could prevent them from getting their work done.